Thursday, August 2, 2012

 The abuser is thoroughly convinced that you are a debtor.
 He feels that you owe him:

 In reality, you do not owe your abuser any of these things.
 The abuser is a human being who isn’t more elevated or special than the rest of the humans on the planet.
-He or she is a fallible, troubled individual who has lost touch with reality and is trying to coerce you into meeting their imagined needs and rights.
+He or she is a fallible, troubled individual who has lost touch with reality and is trying to coerce you into meeting his/her imagined needs and rights.

-You are entitled to relationships that build you up, rather than tear you down.
+You are entitled to relationships that build you up rather than tear you down.
 You have the right to have healthy, two-way relationships with people who are kind to you.
 You don’t have to agree with others all the time.
-You should be able to ask for help meeting one of your needs, without chaos and violence being meted out as punishment.
+You should be able to ask for help meeting one of your needs without chaos and violence being meted out as punishment.
 You are entitled to feel safe in your own home.
-If someone you live with has stripped away your rights, so that they can feel superior to you, consider whether entitlement is feeding abuse.
+If someone you live with has stripped away your rights so that they can feel superior to you, consider whether entitlement is feeding abuse.
 Recognizing what is going on is the first step toward freedom.

 No comments: